 The extent of the disease process, as well as the patient's developmental level and comprehension skills, affect the practitioner's behavior guidance approaches.
-To perform treatment effectively and efficiently while instilling a positive dental attitude, the practitioner caring for a pediatric patient may employ advanced behavior guidance techniques such as protective stabilization and/or sedation or general anesthesia.36 The patient's age, dental needs, disabilities, medical conditions, and/or acute situational anxiety may preclude the patient's being treated safely in a traditional outpatient setting.37

-For some infants, children, adolescents, and persons with special health care needs, treatment under sedation/general anesthesia in a hospital, outpatient facility, or dental office or clinic represents the only appropriate method to deliver necessary oral health care.37 The success of restorations may be influenced by the child's response to the chosen behavior guidance technique.
+To perform treatment safely, effectively, and efficiently, the practitioner caring for a pediatric patient may employ advanced behavior guidance techniques such as protective stabilization and/or sedation or general anesthesia.38 The patient's age, dental needs, disabilities, medical conditions, and/or acute situational anxiety may preclude the patient's being treated safely in a traditional outpatient setting.41 anesthesia in a hospital, outpatient facility, or dental office or clinic represents the only appropriate method to deliver necessary oral health care.38 The success of restorations may be influenced by the child's response to the chosen behavior guidance technique.
 Although general anesthesia may provide optimal conditions to perform restorative procedures, it can add significantly to the cost of care.
-General anesthesia, under certain circumstances, may offer a cost-saving alternative to sedation for children with ECC.9.38
+General anesthesia, under certain circumstances, may offer a cost-saving alternative to sedation for children with ECC.^{9,42}